ionelmc/django-easyfilters/docs/filterset.rst

       This attribute contains the input QuerySet filtered according to the data in ``params``.

-   In addition, there are methods that can be overridden to customise the FilterSet:
+   In addition, there are methods/attributes that can be overridden to customise the FilterSet:

    .. method:: get_template(field_name)